 Yemenite Women in Israel: 1948 to the Present Day

-In Yemen Jewish women did not participate in public life and their roles were restricted to childbearing and housekeeping.
-Authority and the ownership of property were in the hands of the men and strict separation between the sexes was upheld (Razhabi 1988: 237–243; Druyan 1992).
+In Yemen, Jewish women did not participate in public life and their roles were restricted to childbearing and housekeeping.
+Authority and the ownership of property were in the hands of the men, and strict separation between the sexes was upheld (Razhabi 1988: 237–243; Druyan 1992).
 There was also a clear division of labor in the patriarchal family.
 Each spouse obtained support from his or her extended family in performing his or her duties and thus relied less on support and help from the spouse (Bott 1957).
-In contrast to this separation, in the moshav the women demonstrated extensive business initiative, which was an important factor in changing the immigrants’ tradition.
+In contrast to this separation, in the moshav women demonstrated extensive business initiative, which was an important factor in changing the immigrants’ tradition.
 Concomitantly with the system of cooperative marketing that was controlled by the men, the women developed an informal economic system.
-They traveled into town, sold agricultural produce at high prices and bought products for their homes.
-This activity afforded economic independence, increased their power in the home and helped them develop social networks with women outside their communities.
+They traveled into town, sold agricultural produce at high prices, and bought products for their homes.
+This activity afforded economic independence, increased their power in the home, and helped them develop social networks with women outside their communities.
 The women were thus more exposed to different values and lifestyles than the men.
 These changes demonstrate how immigration conditions expose women to new opportunities that serve as a source for their empowerment (Yung 1995; Kazum 2002).

 Although processes of change occurred in the status of women and in family life in settlements of immigrants from Yemen, ethnic homogeneity slowed the rate of such change and contributed to the preservation of tradition (Nussbaum 1986, Cohen 1994).